 Before lighting, Mark was Chief Information Officer for Department Premier and Cabinet and other agencies (Queensland).
 He managed a global network and the biggest ICT outsourcing service in the State.
 He initiated Australia’s largest operational Intranet and first secure multi-agency shared wide area network.
 Mark was an ICT industry adviser to Griffith University and helped form the ICT Industry Workgroup, a peak body for ICT bodies in Queensland.
 Mark initiated the Premier’s annual State address to the local ICT industry and joined Premier Beattie and business leaders to promote Queensland in America.
 As Vice President and Board member Australian Computer Society (ACS) Mark won the rights for Australia to host the World Computer Congress 2010 and managed Young IT and ACS Women nationally.

 Mark holds multiple qualifications in various fields from several Universities.
-He is the recipient of the Queensland Premier’s Client Service Award and an Advocate Partner, Brisbane Convention and Exhibition Centre, Honorary Life Member of Chamber of Commerce and Industry Queensland and a Fellow, Honorary Life Member and Hall of Fame inductee ACS.
+He is the recipient of the Queensland Premier’s Client Service Award and an Advocate Partner, Brisbane Convention and Exhibition Centre, Honorary Life Member of Business Chamber Queensland and a Fellow, Honorary Life Member and Hall of Fame inductee ACS.

 Mike Goodman is a strategic thinker and c-suite executive.
 He has an impressive track record in governance, finance, project management, procurement, human resource management, audit, risk services and major events management in public and private sectors.
 He has worked at the highest levels of Government, supporting Ministers and Directors’ General and restructured and managed corporate service environments at enterprise level.
 Mike led budget developments for the $2 billion Commonwealth Games and leads the $50 billion cost benefit analysis for hosting the 2032 Olympics.
 He joined the Gillard Group 2017.
 In his own words: